The Age Pension is a government scheme that provides eligible Australians with income to assist them with living expenses when they retire.

 If you were receiving a pension on 19 September 2009, Centrelink will pay you at the transitional rate until your pension is no longer higher than the current income tested rate.
 Below are the transitional pension income test rates:

 Income per fortnight Amount your pension will reduce by Up to $178 $0 Over $178 40 cents for each dollar over $178

 Couple living together or apart due to ill health

 Combined income per fortnight Amount your combined pension will reduce by Up to $316 $0 Over $316 40 cents for each dollar over $316For Centrelink, your income includes both actual payments received and any deemed income.
 Your deemed income is determined by reviewing existing investments and applying deeming rules, which assume that certain financial assets provide a fixed rate of return.

 The income test thresholds also differ depending on your circumstances.

 For more information about the income test for pensions, click here.

 4. Assets test

-Like the income test, the Assets test can mean a reduction of your eligible Centrelink benefits due to the value of assets.
+Like the income test, the assets test can mean a reduction of your eligible Centrelink benefits due to the value of your assets.

-Some common assets that Centrelink take into consideration when assessing your assets includes:
+Some common assets that Centrelink takes into consideration when assessing your assets include: